ddimaria/wmcp/wmcp-360/README.md

 Illiquid assets have higher transaction costs.
 If liquidity is planned in a certain time horizon, investors should prefer more liquid assets.

 Having liquidy can be psychologically beneficial for some investors.
 Conversely, illiquidity can help some investors "stay the course" as they may avoid the higher transaction costs and lower sale prices.

+**The primary risk of using a volatile asset such as a stock mutual fund for liquidity is that the investor may be forced to sell in a down market.**

 ### Goal Prioritization